M.A. Courses

 Description: Continuation of study and development of the research methods and sources necessary for the successful writing of a Research Essay in English-language literature and culture.
 Special emphasis is placed on archival and bibliographical research in literature, creative writing, literary history, oral literature, and performance.
 The focus on print, electronic, fieldwork, and experiential research varies in relation to the nature of the chosen theme of the essay.
 Students enrolled in Research Essay in Literature II receive full-time student status.

-ENGL 6893 MA Research Essay in English Linguistics I
+INGL 6893 MA Research Essay in English Linguistics I

 Credits: 3